SlashD9/100-days-of-code/r1-log.md

 ### R1D12
 Catching up on a little bit of studying JavaScript tonight after doing loads of diy projects in the house.

+### R1D13
+Learning about dom traversing using JavaScript.
+How to get getElementsById getElementsByClassName, querySelector(), querySelectorAll() etc..  and setting different properties on the elements.